 Scott Air Force Base does not have a central location or bulletin board for posting flyers and/or informational materials that are designed to recruit volunteers.
 Requests to place announcements in the official base newspaper will not be granted.
 Requestors, may, however, purchase ad space through the local publisher of the base newspaper.
 Call the publisher at 618-239-2491.

-Base tours are currently suspended.
-Base Tour Requests Base tours are offered to local civic organizations, schools, and youth groups to educate people about the U.S Air Force and Scott Air Force Base missions.
+Base tours are offered to local civic organizations, schools, and youth groups to educate people about the U.S Air Force and Scott Air Force Base missions.

 All tours may be cancelled at any time to meet mission requirements.
 Final confirmations will be provided two weeks before the tour date.